 Ellis' 1991 novel was previously adapted for screen in 2000, starring Christian Bale.

+The writers have returned to work on the musical along with director Goold since the London premiere.
+A handful of new songs as well as book revisions and "more blood" are promised when American Psycho has its American premiere this winter.
 "We're putting a little more 'psycho' in American Psycho, a little more horror and suspense," Aguirre-Sacasa told Playbill.com.
 "Personally, it’s really exciting for me because Second Stage has been my artistic home in New York since they first produced The Mystery Plays in 2004.
 And it’s exciting that after having a production in London, and after the movie being shot in Toronto, Patrick Bateman is finally going to be where he belongs—in New York City."

 Casting will be announced at a later date.
 The London premiere featured BAFTA Award-nominated "Doctor Who" star Matt Smith as serial killer Patrick Bateman.
 Read London reviews of American Psycho here.